geofurlong/api_python/README.md

 The [GeoFurlong](https://www.geofurlong.com/) web site contains comprehensive tabular and mapping outputs using the database for all Network Rail lines in Britain.
 See the [GitHub](https://www.github.com/geofurlong/builder) repository for the source code used to build the underlying production database.

+>⚠️ The GeoFurlong library output must not be used for safety-critical decisions, nor relied upon as the primary geographic data source in production environments.

 ## Quick Start

 1. Install [Python]((https://www.python.org/)).
 The library has been developed in environments using Python versions 3.11 and 3.12.